Career burnout and its effect on health

 How do people affected with burnout deal with it?

-60% of US adults believe that a stable family life is the best select strategy to help avoid burnout – although exercising is a close second, with a share of 58%.
+It was found that 63% of US adults believe that less work pressure is the best strategy to help avoid burnout when experiencing symptoms that have already been stated above.
+Having a hobby is a close second, with a share of 58%.

 In total, about 55% would also turn to a professional to treat and advise them, which is the right way to approach the matter.

 The alarming statistic, however, is the share of people who’d try to get through their burnout alone (23%), and the share that would immediately turn to medication (10%).

 Many factors can cause burnout — most reasons stem from some sort of pressure and feeling stressed out at work, usually caused by a practice they consider uncomfortable.